nhsconnect/FHIR-CDS/pages/explore/api_return_guidance_response.md

 </table>

 ### OutputParameters of the returned GuidanceResponse ###
-As a triage is performed, the CDSS will relay questions to the EMS, and in turn the EMS will return the user's answers to these questions back to the CDSS.
-The CDSS will use these answers to generate assertions, which are then sent them to the EMS.
+As users input answers to triage questions, the EMS will relay them to the CDSS within the `QuestionnaireResponse` element.
+In response the CDSS will generate assertions, which will be captured in the `GuidanceResponse.outputParameters` element.
+Within this message the CDSS SHOULD also return the `QuestionnaireResponse` answers originally gathered by the EMS.
+This allows both the CDSS assertions and the user  answers that generated the assertions to be fully traceable.

+Given the broad and complex nature of performing a triage, there may be a number of different question and answer formats.
+For example, a triage journey may require free-text responses for some questions and tick-box responses for others..
+This may produce a mixture of information that can be interpreted by a system and information that can only be interpreted by a human.
+These two differing types of information should be handled in the following ways:

-The `GuidanceResponse.outputParameters` element carries assertions (resulting from the EMS’s responses to received questions) sent to the EMS by the CDSS.
-It also carries the `QuestionnaireResponse` resources created by the EMS, from user input.
-Where the data carried in `outputParameters` can be interpreted by a system, it SHOULD be published as an assertion, typically by populating an  [Observation](http://hl7.org/fhir/stu3/observation.html) resource.
-This is done by the CDSS when it receives responses to received questions from the EMS.
+- Where the data carried in `outputParameters` can be interpreted by a system, it SHOULD be published as an assertion, typically by populating an [Observation](http://hl7.org/fhir/stu3/observation.html) resource.
+This is done by the CDSS when it receives responses to the questions it had sent to the EMS.

-If the information can only be interpreted by a human, it SHOULD be maintained as a [QuestionnaireResponse](http://hl7.org/fhir/stu3/questionnaireresponse.html) only.
+- If the information can only be interpreted by a human, it SHOULD be maintained as a [QuestionnaireResponse](http://hl7.org/fhir/stu3/questionnaireresponse.html) only.
 The [logical ID](http://hl7.org/fhir/STU3/resource.html#id) of either or both of these resources can be returned to the EMS by the CDSS for persistence and these IDs are carried as a reference in this element throughout the triage journey.

 ## GuidanceResponse: Implementation Guidance ##
 View [CDS implementation guidance for a GuidanceResponse](api_guidance_response.html).